-- (i) caste, race, ethnicity, descent, sex, sexual orientation, gender identity, gender expression, tribe, nationality, disability, marital status, pregnancy, health (including HIV / AIDS status), occupation, political opinion and belief, linguistic identity, place of birth, age, migration, religion, refugee status, socio-economic status, occupation, food preference or any combination of these characteristics; - (ii) Any other characteristic where discrimination based on such characteristic causes or perpetuates systemic disadvantage, undermines human dignity or adversely affects the equal enjoyment of a person's rights and freedoms in a serious manner that is comparable to discrimination on a ground in paragraph (i) and is notified by the Equality Commission as a protected characteristic. - mm.
-"Race" means any person who belongs to an ethnic group that shares common physical attributes comprising a comprehensive class of persons with a common descent or place of origin; - nn.
-"Reasonable accommodation" means necessary and appropriate modification and adjustments, without imposing a disproportionate or undue burden in a particular case, to ensure to persons related to protected characteristics the enjoyment or exercise of rights equally with others; - oo.
-"Refugee" means persons who are forced to flee their country or are unable to return to their country of nationality based on a well-founded fear of being subjected to violence, genocide and/ or persecution on grounds of race religion, nationality, political opinion or membership to any social group; - pp. "Religion" means individuals and groups having faith in recognized or unrecognized sects within any religion, the religion of an individual's parent, an individual's religion before or after a conversion or reconversion, atheism and agnosticism; - qq.
-"Segregation" means any use of force, coercion or manipulation, or the threat thereof with the objective of preventing a person from interacting with, relating to, marrying, eating with, living with, socializing with, visiting, working with, or contracting with another because of a protected characteristic.
+- (i) caste, race, ethnicity, descent, color, sex, sexual orientation, gender identity, gender expression, tribe, nationality, disability, marital status, pregnancy, health (including HIV / AIDS status), occupation, political opinion and belief, linguistic identity, place of birth, age, migration, religion, refugee status, socio-economic disadvantage, food preference or any combination of these characteristics; - (ii) Any other characteristic where discrimination based on such characteristic or identity causes or perpetuates systemic disadvantage, or undermines human dignity or adversely affects the equal enjoyment of a person's rights and freedoms that is notified by the Equality Commission as a protected characteristic. - pp. "Race" means any person who belongs to an ethnic group that shares common physical attributes comprising a comprehensive class of persons with a common descent or place of origin; - qq.
+"Reasonable accommodation" means necessary and appropriate modification and adjustments, without imposing a disproportionate or undue burden in a particular case, to ensure to persons related to protected characteristics the enjoyment or exercise of rights equally with others; - rr.
+"Refugee" means a person who owing to a well-founded fear of being persecuted for reasons of race, religion, nationality, membership of a particular social group or political opinion, is outside the country of his nationality and is unable or, owing to such fear, is unwilling to avail himself of the protection of that country; or who, not having a nationality and being outside the country of his former habitual residence as